element-hq/element-ios/INSTALL.md

 ### Configure project

 You may need to change the bundle identifier and app group identifier to be unique to get Xcode to build the app.
-Make sure to change the bundle identifier,  application group identifier and app name in the `Config/Common.xcconfig` file to your new identifiers.
+Make sure to change the bundle identifier,  application group identifier and app name in the `project.yml` file to your new identifiers.

+Each target has its own YAML file in the folder Targets folder.

 ## Generate IPA